AyogoHealth/ay-dialog/tests/README.md

     This includes the polyfill (sans additions) and verifies that if a dialog's containing element is removed while the dialog is open, the sentinel node properly causes the dialog to be removed from the page as well.

-* xspec-focus-after-close.html
-    This includes the polyfill with additions and verifies that focus is returned to the previous element when the dialog is closed.

-    * Changed input removal to work in IE11

 * xspec-inert-node-is-unfocusable.html
     This includes the polyfill with additions and verifies that the dialog